trisberg/demo-spring-xd-pivotal-hd/README.md

 *This is a Spring XD "twittersearch | transform | hdfs" stream.*

-In order to query the Twitter data with an HAWQ external table we need to provide the Twitter data in a comma-separated format with one line per tweet.
+In order to query the Twitter data with an HAWQ external table we need to provide the Twitter data in a tab-delimited format with one line per tweet.
 The easiest way to do that is to provide a transformer script.
 We have written one in Groovy that can be viewed or downloaded here:
 [tweets-delim.groovy](https://raw.github.com/trisberg/demo-spring-xd-pivotal-hd/master/modules/processor/scripts/tweets-delim.groovy)